Coastal Landscaping in Massachusetts - Grasses and Perennials

 swamp mallow

 Swamp mallow (Hibiscus moscheutos) is a shrub-like, wetland perennial that grows 3 to 6 feet tall and 2 to 4 feet wide, with large heart-shaped leaves on numerous sturdy stems that arise from a single base.
 The showy, 5-petaled, red, pink, white, or bicolor hibiscus flowers bloom continuously—individual blooms last only a day, but the plant will continue flowering from midsummer to the first frost.
 Swamp mallow prefers moist, slightly acidic, organic soils of low, wet sites, such as edges of wetlands and waterbodies.
 The plant spreads by seeds or can be divided, and stems can be cut back to encourage a more compact appearance.
-Swamp mallow can be planted in low, wet areas of a yard, along streams or ponds, within rain gardens, or as a temporary summer privacy screen or hedge.
+Swamp mallow can be planted in low, wet areas of a yard, along salt marshes, streams or ponds, within rain gardens, or as a temporary summer privacy screen or hedge.
 This plant also provides seeds for songbirds and attracts a variety of hummingbirds, butterflies, and specialized bees.

 For more information, see: